 As such, these are usually end up being the most expensive paths to take, leaving many to look at Remortgaging for better rates, with the idea of hopefully saving you money on your monthly repayments.

 2-5 years into occupying your home, you may have a complete change of heart.
 Maybe you feel that you need an extra room or larger living space for your kids or belongings, a new kitchen, a new office, or a handy new loft conversion.
-Rather than move into a larger house, a large amount of homeowners seek to release their equity with a Remortgage in order to cover the costs of these additional projects.
+Rather than move into a larger house, a large number of homeowners seek to release their equity with a Remortgage in order to cover the costs of these additional projects.

 Though the concept of having to obtain planning permission and fund/manage your own project may seem rather daunting, some would argue it’s a lot less stressful and more rewarding than the process of having to find a new home, selling your current one and moving your personal belongings.